 Q: High A: High C: High

 Q: High A: Medium C: High

 Q: High A: Medium C: High

-As maerl need to photosynthesise only the top layer of the deposit which has access to light will be alive.
-Live maerl also requires water flow around it.
+As maerl need to photosynthesise, only the top layer of the deposit which has access to light will be alive.
+Live maerl also requires good water flow around it.
 Maerl beds become less structurally complex if they have been affected by dredging (Kamenos et al., 2003).
 A lack of structural complexity will restrict the niches for other species, reducing biodiversity and will also restrict water flow through the bed.
 Penetration and disturbance both have the capacity to break up maerl into smaller fragments.
-The evidence provided within the abrasion and disturbance pressure shows that maerl is intolerant of the abrasion of any form.
+The evidence provided within the abrasion and disturbance pressure (above) shows that maerl is it not resistant to physical disturbance.
 Penetration of the maerl bed will exacerbate the negative effect by damaging more of the underlying maerl.

 Sensitivity assessment.
-Based on the evidence provided within the 'abrasion and disturbance' assessment the resistance of the biotope to this pressure at the benchmark is considered 'None' and the resilience is assessed as 'Very low' so that sensitivity is assessed as 'High'.
+Based on the evidence provided within the abrasion and disturbance assessment the resistance of the biotope to this pressure at the benchmark is considered 'None' and the resilience is assessed as 'Very low', giving the biotope a 'High' sensitivity.

 Changes in suspended solids (water clarity)

 Medium

 Very Low

+Medium

 Q: Medium A: Medium C: Medium Q: High A: Medium C: High

-Medium

 Q: Medium A: Medium C: Medium

-Maerl's requirement for light restricts live maerl to depths shallower than 32 m in the relatively turbid waters of northern Europe (Hall-Spencer, 1998).
-An increase in suspended sediments in the water column will increase light attenuation and decrease the availability of light to the biotope.
+Maerl's requirement for light restricts live thalli to depths shallower than 32 m in the relatively turbid waters of northern Europe (Hall-Spencer, 1998).
+Lithothamnion coralloides is restricted to depths shallower than 10 m in northern Europe (Hall-Spencer, 1998).
+An increase in suspended sediments in the water column will increase light attenuation and decrease the availability of light.
 A decrease in light availability will alter the ability of the maerl to photosynthesise.
-This could be detrimental to maerl beds found towards their bottom depth limit (i.e. 32 m).
+This could be detrimental to Lithothamnion coralloides found towards the bottom of its depth limit in Europe (i.e. 10 m).
 An increase in suspended solids within this biotope is likely to also increase scour, as there are characteristically high levels of water movement through maerl beds.
 Scour is known to induce high mortality in early post-settlement algal stages and prevents the settlement of propagules owing to the accumulation of silt on the substratum (Vadas et al., 1992).
 Increased particulates may provide additional food for filter feeders.
 However, an increase in suspended sediment may increase the fines within the bed, decreasing water flow and oxygenation through the bed, and hence the depth of the surface epifauna.
 It may result in an increase in burrowing species compared to filter feeding species.
 However, De Grave (1999) noted that sedimentary heterogeneity within maerl beds (including maerl debris with mud, sand or gravel) resulted in only minor changes in the community of amphipods and crustaceans present.

 A decrease in suspended solids will increase light levels, which could benefit maerl.
 However, a decrease in the suspended matter is likely to reduce the quantity of food available for filter feeders.
-This could change the species present within the community.
+This could lead to a change in the species present within the community.

 Sensitivity assessment.
 Any factor which decreases the ability for the characterizing maerl species to photosynthesise will have a negative impact.
 Examples of the biotope found at the very bottom depth limit may experience high levels of mortality of the characterizing species.
 The resistance of this biotope is assessed as 'Medium' and the resilience is 'Very low'.
 Hence, the sensitivity is assessed as 'Medium' to the pressure at the benchmark level.

 Smothering and siltation None rate changes (light) Q: High